 solidarity in justice

-Yes, Southern Vermont and surrounding areas, we are predominantly white and rural, but we do have incredible BIPOC*-owned businesses, organizations, farms, and artists that we can learn more about and support.
+Vermont has incredible BIPOC*-owned businesses, organizations, farms, and artists that we can all learn more about and support.
 We started a list of local agriculture, food, garden and small-business -based information, as well as some lists compiled by others, of people and organizations who inspire us.
-By no means exhaustive and updated frequently, please get in touch if you know of someone you would like to add to the list that we all should know about, or with any other constructive commentary and information.
+By no means exhaustive and updated as we learn more, please get in touch if you know of someone you would like to add to the list that we all should know about, or with any other constructive commentary and information.

-It’s been long time to take action!
-Check out the links below to learn more about the amazing things happening in our communities and sign up for email lists, follow on instagram and facebook, and donate to and purchase from New England BIPOC businesses and organizations.
-Keep protesting, and add your voice and actions to those demanding justice in the face of the horrific acts of violence we have witnessed for far too long now.
+Check out the links below to learn more about the important things happening in our communities and sign up for email lists, follow on instagram and facebook, and donate to and purchase from New England BIPOC businesses and organizations.
+Keep protesting, and add your voice and actions to those demanding justice, reparations and equity.

 *Black, Indigenous and People of Color